Visiting Ho Chi Minh and the Mekong Delta

-The first city we visited in South Vietnam was the chaotic Ho Chi Minh City and from there we headed to the Mekong Delta, where we passed first through Can Tho and then Vinh Long, two cities on the banks of the Mekong River.
+The first city we visited in South Vietnam was the chaotic Ho Chi Minh City.
+From there, we headed to the Mekong Delta, where we passed first through Can Tho and then Vinh Long, two cities on the banks of the Mekong River.

 We didn’t know anything about Vietnam, other than a little bit of history about the terrible Vietnam War, so we went without expectations.
 After a month in Thailand, a new adventure in Vietnam began.
 Here I tell you our first experience in this country, visiting South Vietnam for almost a week.